Has your older child regressed with the arrival of a new sibling? Learn what to do when young children regress because of new baby jealousy.

 And if you’re busy with the baby or don’t want to enable these habits further?
 Then she cries until you’re fed up and finally relent.

 What to do about new baby jealousy

-As if welcoming a new baby wasn’t challenging enough, dealing with your older child’s behavior can be even worse.
+As if welcoming a new arrival wasn’t challenging enough for daily family life, dealing with your older child’s behavior can be even worse.

 Her behavior is understandable, that’s for sure.
 If a baby is hard for you, then you can imagine how difficult it is for her.
 All her life, she had you all to herself.
 Now, she has a new sibling who needs your attention—and isn’t exactly going anywhere.

 She may also not understand that babies need more attention than older kids.
 She can fetch her own snack while you need to be the one to nurse the baby.
 And while she can sleep through the night, you’re the one awake all hours rocking him to sleep.

 Still, the regression is taking a toll on your family.
 It’s frustrating doing something for your older child you know she can do just to avoid another outburst.
 How can you address her behavior while being sensitive to her emotions?

 As understanding as you should be of your child’s regression, you also need to balance it with setting expectations, regardless of the arrival of a new baby sibling.

 She may whine or feel resentment, but you need to believe and expect that she should do what she can normally do.
 Save your attention for the times when she does need your help, such as doing a new task you know she can’t do on her own.
 For everything else, be firm about allowing her to do it herself.